Stock market today: Asian shares drop after disappointing US inflation data sends Dow down

 On the winning side, JetBlue Airways soared 21.6% after activist investor Carl Icahn disclosed he has built up an ownership stake in the airline and said he sees the stock as undervalued.

-In other trading, benchmark U.S. crude slipped 1 cent to $77.86 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, fell 10 cents to $82.67 a barrel.
+In other trading, benchmark U.S. crude slipped 4 cents to $77.83 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, fell 7 cents to $82.70 a barrel.

 Credit: AP